 - a.
 The data required to assess the bearing capacity of existing structures (see Chapter 3), should be wherever possible, cross-verified and calibrated properly. - b.
 The program of field and laboratory investigations is recommended be made, and its execution to be supervised by the designer of the assessment, according to the specific design requirements. - c.
-The reliability of the data collected should be properly taken into account in assessing the existing structure and developing the intervention strategies.
+The reliability of the data collected should be properly taken tolerable (see Section 3.6.2).
+The consequences of this classification are described in Chapters 3, 4, 5, 9 and 10.

+into account in assessing the existing structure and developing the intervention strategies.